UniqKey/openshiftbot/README.md

  1. `openshift.secrets.pub.key` is the public keys to encrypt secrets.
  2. `openshift.secrets.key.secret` is the git-secret encoded version private key used to decrypt secrets.
- 3. `openshift.secrets.key.gpg` is the private key symmetrically encrypted private key using `OPENSHIFT_SECRET`.
+ 3. `openshift.secrets.key.gpg` is the private key symmetrically encrypted private key using `OPENSHIFT_PASSWORD`.

-The net effect is that you have to create a deployment with an env var `OPENSHIFT_SECRET` then gpg decrypt `openshift.secrets.key.gpg`.
+The net effect is that you have to create a deployment with an env var `OPENSHIFT_PASSWORD` then gpg decrypt `openshift.secrets.key.gpg`.